Offers in region of

 Services

 Mains water and electricity are understood to be available for connection on site or nearby.
 The existing farmhouse has been served by private septic tank drainage.
 The site is not understood to be served by mains gas or sewerage.
-The planning permission stipulates that foul drainage is to be pumped to the mains sewer in the village and surface water discharged through a suitable sized Sustainable Drainage System.
+The planning permission stipulates that foul drainage for the conversions is to be pumped to the mains sewer in the village and surface water discharged through a suitable sized Sustainable Drainage System.

 Planning